p2p-ld/numpydantic/docs/index.md

 model = MyModel(array="data.mp4")
 ```

+`numpydantic` supports pydantic but none of its behavior is dependent on it!
-And use the `NDArray` type annotation like a regular type outside
+Use the `NDArray` type annotation like a regular type outside
 of pydantic -- eg. to validate an array anywhere, use `isinstance`:

 ```python